The Life and Times of Jonny Valiant

-The Life and Times of Jonny Valiant is the first studio album by the American rapper Rittz.
-The album was released on April 30, 2013, by Strange Music.
+The Life and Times of Jonny Valiant is the debut studio album by American rapper Rittz.
+It was released on April 30, 2013, by Strange Music.
 The album has guest appearances by Big K.R.I.T., Mike Posner, Suga Free, Tech N9ne, Krizz Kaliko and Yelawolf.

 Background

 In August 2012, Rittz signed to Tech N9ne's Strange Music record label.
 In November 2012, in an interview with HipHopDX, Rittz explained that he was 11 songs into his first album, saying, "With the 11 songs that I got already, the way I work is that I get the base set.
 If I can get the base set of the overall sound I’m looking for - the vibe of the album - then I can sprinkle in the other types of records.
 Story song, insert here.
 Girl song, insert here.
 But the music; the production; the beats actually set the tone.
 I think I’ve gotten that.
 So, as long as I’ve gotten that - I was a little worried at first because I wasn’t set on the beats.
 But now I got it.
 Now it’s just time to put in the spices and make it a complete thing."